THE PRESSURE WASH

 Water from the hose.

-At the same time, Marti was at my sister’s house,
+At the same time, Marty was at my sister’s house,

 experiencing that same storm — only snow.